-- 14. The District will undertake an Active Transportation Study. - 15.
-Seek opportunities to reduce the travel lane widths and improve pedestrian/ cycling conditions on Mackenzie Boulevard, Skeena Drive, and Centennial Drive including temporary/ seasonal interventions. - 16.
+- 15. The District will undertake an Active Transportation Study. - 16.
+Seek opportunities to reduce the travel lane widths and improve pedestrian/ cycling conditions on Mackenzie Boulevard, Skeena Drive, and Centennial Drive including temporary/ seasonal interventions. - 17.
 Design and develop pedestrian infrastructure to consider the needs of those with limited mobility. - a.
-Surfacing materials, clear through zones, curb drops and ramps, and other design considerations will be used to ensure safety and comfort for all sidewalk users, including wheelchairs, walkers, and strollers. - 17.
-Multi-use paths will be developed as indicated in the Network Plan (e.g., North to South and East to West). - 18.
+Surfacing materials, clear through zones, curb drops and ramps, and other design considerations will be used to ensure safety and comfort for all sidewalk users, including wheelchairs, walkers, and strollers. - 18.
+Multi-use paths will be developed as indicated in the Network Plan (e.g., North to South and East to West). - 19.
 Provide cycling infrastructure that is comfortable and safe for all ages and abilities by: - a.
-Developing bicycle facilities with separation from vehicle traffic (to reduce user conflicts), such as buffered bike lanes, protected bike lanes, and multiuse trails - b.
+Developing bicycle facilities with separation from vehicle traffic (to reduce user conflicts), such as buffered bike lanes, protected bike lanes, and multi-use trails. - b.
 Adopting bicycle route signage to provide clear identification for all roadway users of where higher concentrations of cyclists are welcomed and expected. - c.
-Applying intersection treatments such as signalization with bicycle detection and pavement markings to raise awareness of potential conflicts with vehicles and to maximize cyclist comfort and safety. - 19.
-Ensure the removal of snow and other debris on active travel routesincluding sidewalks and multi-use paths. - 20.
-Actively work with key partners, including MOTI, local First Nations, in the development of an Active Transportation Plan and related initiatives.
+Applying intersection treatments such as signalization with bicycle detection and pavement markings to raise awareness of potential conflicts with vehicles and to maximize cyclist comfort and safety. - 20.
+Ensure the removal of snow and other debris on active travel routes including sidewalks and multi-use paths. - 21.
+Actively work with key partners, including MOTI, local First Nations, in the development of transportation plans and initiatives.